AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/legacy-dashboards/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 **Q: Can I export the data?**

-A: Yes, when hovering over the 'Journey of Events' table, click on the three vertical dots in the upper right-hand corner.
+A: Yes, when hovering over the 'Journey of Events' table, click the three vertical dots in the upper right-hand corner.
 This will enable you to download the data in the following formats: TXT, CSV, XLS, JSON, HTML, and Markdown.

 **Q: Can I change how the table is sorted?**